abend0c1/hidrdd/README.md

     rexx rd.rex --include mybuttonmap.txt myinputfile.h
     ...generates C structure declarations for the hex strings found in myinputfile.h using vendor-defined usages defined in mybuttonmap.txt

+    rexx rd.rex -dr usblyzer.txt
+    ...decodes the hex strings found on the rightmost side of each line of the usblyzer.txt input file

 Include File Format
 -------------------